Editor’s note: This article has been updated in February 2020 to reflect the latest insights on the future of retail.

 Most digital native brands have found success in scaling very quickly by acquiring customers through digital advertisements on Facebook, Instagram and Google.
 But as more brands invest in targeted social to paid search, customer acquisition has gotten harder and costlier.
 The rapidly rising digital customer acquisition costs (especially on Facebook and Google) and competition online are pushing digital native brands to venture beyond their original online bread and butter.

 In this context, the economics of physical retail is becoming ever more attractive.

 In summary: strolling and scrolling… seamlessly

+Customers don’t think in channels.
 Digital and physical channels will continue to converge as consumers expect authentic brand experiences that allow them to move seamlessly between eCommerce and brick-and-mortar shopping.
-After all, the customer experience is the sum of all interactions with your luxury brand… regardless of whether the customer is online or offline.
+After all, the customer experience is the sum of all interactions with your brand… regardless of whether the customer is online or offline.